-- Manganese: Strengthens surface hardness, hammering and shocks, enhance resistance to strain
+- Manganese: Strengthens surface hardness, hammering, and shocks, enhances resistance to strain

-- Chromium: Improves toughness and wear resistance, increases hardness.
+- Chromium: Improves toughness and wear resistance, and increases hardness.

-- Molybdenum: Increases resistance to heat and shock, improves strength.
+- Molybdenum: Increases resistance to heat and shock, and improves strength.

-- Nickel: Enhances strength and toughness, increase corrosion resistance.
+- Nickel: Enhances strength and toughness, and increases corrosion resistance.

-- Vanadium: Improves strength, enhance sock and corrosion resistance, grow toughness
+- Vanadium: Improves strength, enhances sock and corrosion resistance, grows toughness

-- Tungsten: Improves strength and toughness, enhance corrosion resistance
+- Tungsten: Improves strength and toughness, enhances corrosion resistance

 - Chromium-Vanadium: Greatly enhanced tensile strength which makes alloy hard but easy to bend and cut.